patrickcortez/Exodus/README.md

 sudo ./install-dependencies.sh

 to check if the dependencies are all installed in your system.
+Then after checking for dependencies make sure to compile the kernel modules, because the kernel module is a very important component that allows the mesh ipc to properly function and makes the communication between daemons possible:

+- cd k-module
+- make
+- cd ..

+then after they compile you can then cd out.

-Run the makefile in terminal with:
+Then Run the makefile in terminal with:

 -make